batect/docker-client/README.md

 * This library embeds the official Golang Docker client libraries, rather than invoking the `docker` executable or calling the Docker API itself.

-  This makes it much easier to add support for new Docker features, or use features that require a lot of client logic (eg. BuildKit) without sacrificing performance.
+  This makes it much easier to add support for new Docker features and easier to provide features that require a lot of client logic
+  (eg. BuildKit) without sacrificing performance.